Vanier Canada Graduate Scholarships

 - Be nominated by only one Canadian university, which has received a Vanier CGS allocation.

-- Be seeking financial support to pursue their first doctoral degree (or combined MA/PhD or MD/PhD).
-Note that only the PhD portion of a combined degree is eligible for funding.
+- Be pursuing the first doctoral degree (or combined MA/PhD or MD/PhD).
+Note that only hte PhD portion of a combined degree is eligable for funding.

 - Intend to pursue, in the summer semester or the academic year following the announcement of results, full-time doctoral (or combined MA/PhD or MD/PhD) studies and research at the nominating university.

-- Have achieved a first-class average (A-) in each of the last two years of full-time study or equivalent.
+- Have achieved a first-class average (A-) in each of the last two years of full-time study or equivalent as determined by Ontario Tech University

 - Not hold, or have held, a doctoral-level scholarship or fellowship from CIHR, SSHRC or NSERC to undertake or complete a doctoral degree.